reduxframework/docs/docs/core-extensions/user-metaboxes.md

 ## Example Usage
 Getting the data from a user profile metabox is as simple as using regular WordPress, and the `get_user_meta()` function.
-However, to keep things slim, Redux_Users never saves defaults to the database.
+However, to keep things slim, Redux_Users never saves the default values to the database.
 If you want the default values, you need to use our custom function.

 ```php